postman-cs/cs-cli/README.md

   <img src="demo.gif" alt="Demo Gif">
 </div>

 **Important:** Before using the tool, make sure you're logged into Gοng in your browser.
-The tool needs Gοng to download your customer conversations.
+The tool accesses your own authenticated browser session to retrieve conversations you already have access to.

 Just click the app or run `cs-cli` in your terminal and answer 3 simple questions:
 - WHO: Which Customer?